Be A Saddleback Butte Campground Host!

 Temperatures at the park occasionally dip below freezing at night in winter or early spring, with a light dusting of snow in some years.
 Winterizing is necessary for stays that include the months of December through February.
 Late summer daytime temperatures can reach 110°, with occasional thunderstorms and warm, clear nights.

-The park is four miles from a small town with a market, gas station, library, four restaurants, and a hardware store.
-A very small store is located a half mile south of the campground.
-The city of Lancaster, containing all other amenities, begins around 14 miles west of the park.
-Propane is not provided at the park but may be purchased in Lancaster.
+The park is four miles north of a small town with a market, gas station, hardware store, restaurants, and library.
+The city of Lancaster, containing all other amenities, begins about 14 miles west of the park.
+Propane is not available at the park but may be purchased in Lancaster.

-Pets are allowed at the camp host site.
-Outdoor pets must be physically confined to the site, and not impede or inhibit park visitors from accessing the camp host resident's door.
+Camp host’s outdoor pets must be physically confined to the host site, and may not impede or inhibit park visitors from accessing the host's door.
 A fenced-in pet area may be constructed by the camp host around the residence.
 Pets must conform to the same rules and regulations as park visitors' pets regarding noise, leash laws, and restricted areas.

 All host site occupants are viewed by the public as department representatives; therefore all adults residing at the host site must complete volunteer hiring paperwork and clear a background check before arrival.
 Families with minors are generally not compatible with the Camp Host program, but will be assessed on a case-by-case basis.